-We screened 3,946 abstracts and assessed 137 full-text articles for inclusion; 50 articles were reviewed for Key Questions 1-3 and 87 articles were reviewed for Key Questions 4 and 5 (Appendix A Figure 1).
-After screening the full-text articles, 33 studies (in 70 articles) were included in our systematic review.^{7, 12-15, 22, 36, 75, 113-174} The full list of included studies and their ancillary articles as available in Appendix C. The list of excluded studies (with reasons for exclusion) are available in Appendix D.
+We screened 3,946 abstracts and assessed 137 full-text articles for inclusion; 50 articles were reviewed for KQs 1-3 and 87 articles were reviewed for KQs 4 and 5 (Appendix A Figure 1).
+After screening the full-text articles, 33 studies (in 70 articles) were included in our systematic review.7, 12-15, 22, 36, 75, 113-174 The full list of included studies and their ancillary articles is available in Appendix C. The list of excluded studies (with reasons for exclusion) is available in Appendix D.

 KQ1.
-What Are the Effects of One-Time Screening for AAA on Health Outcomes in an Asymptomatic Population Aged 50 Years or Older?
+What Are the Effects of One-Time Screening for AAA on Health Outcomes in an Asymptomatic Population Age 50 Years or Older?

-Four large, population-based screening RCTs of men aged 65 years and older examined the effectiveness of one-time AAA screening and found that AAA prevalence varies from 4 to 7.6 percent, with the majority of screen-detected AAAs being small in size (≤ 4 to 4.5 cm).^{12, 15, 113, 143, 147, 155, 170} One more contemporary screening trial in the same population solely contributed to outcomes of prevalence and number of operations and reports a 3.3 percent prevalence, reflecting a temporal decline in the disease.146 The invitation for screening men aged 65 years and older was associated with a 35 percent reduction in AAA-related mortality, a 38 percent reduction in AAA rupture rate, and a 43 percent reduction in the number of emergency surgeries.
+Four large, population-based screening RCTs of men age 65 years or older examined the effectiveness of one-time AAA screening and found that AAA prevalence varies from 4 to 7.6 percent, with the majority of screen-detected AAAs being small in size (aortic diameter of $\leq$ 4 to 4.5 cm).12, 15, 113, 143, 147, 155, 170 One more contemporary screening trial in the same population solely contributed to outcomes of prevalence and number of operations and reports a 3.3 percent prevalence, reflecting a temporal decline in the disease.
+The invitation for screening among men age 65 years or older was associated with a 35 percent reduction in AAA-related mortality, a 38 percent reduction in AAA rupture rate, and a 43 percent reduction in the number of emergency surgeries.
 There was no statistically significant difference, however, in all-cause mortality at 12- to 15-year followup.

-Two fair- and two good-quality population-based screening RCTs from the United Kingdom, Denmark, and Australia assessed the efficacy of AAA screening in population-based settings: the Multicentre Aneurysm Screening Study (MASS) (n=67,770);^{12, 134, 135, 170, 171} the Chichester, United Kingdom, screening trial (n=15,382);^{13, 36, 113, 173} the Viborg County, Denmark, screening trial (n=12,639);^{14, 143-145, 147} and the Western Australia screening trial (n=38,480) (Appendix E Tables 1 and 2).^{7, 15, 154, 155, 168} These four RCTs were included in the previous review, with new long-term data reported in the Western Australia trial15 included in this update.
-One additional population-based screening trial in Denmark (VIVA) is discussed in detail under Key Question 3 but is mentioned here due to its contribution to AAA prevalence in a screened population and number of operations.146 All trials identified potential participants aged 64 or 65 years and older from population registries or regional health directories.
-The MASS trial identified participants from four centers in the United Kingdom; the Chichester trial included nine general practices in

-Chichester; the Viborg trial included the population from Viborg County; and the Western Australia trial included participants from a capital city and satellite towns.
-Reported mean (or median) ages ranged from 67.7 to 72.6 years, and the oldest study participants were 83 years old.
-One study, the Chichester trial,14 included women,25 while the other three recruited only men.
+Two fair- and two good-quality population-based screening RCTs from the United Kingdom, Denmark, and Australia assessed the efficacy of AAA screening in population-based settings: the Multicentre Aneurysm Screening Study (MASS) (n=67,770);12, 134, 135, 170, 171 the Chichester, United Kingdom, screening trial (n=15,382);13, 36, 113, 173 the Viborg County, Denmark, screening trial (n=12,639);14, 143-145, 147 and the Western Australia screening trial (n=38,480) (Appendix E Tables 1 and 2).7, 15, 154, 155, 168 These four RCTs were included in the previous review, with new long-term data reported in the Western Australia trial included in this update.
+One additional population-based screening trial in Denmark (VIVA) is discussed in detail under KQ3 but is mentioned here due to its contribution to AAA prevalence in a screened population and number of operations.
+All trials identified potential participants age 64 or 65 years or older from population registries or regional health directories.
+The MASS trial identified participants from four centers in the United Kingdom; the Chichester trial included nine general practices in Chichester; the Viborg trial included the population from Viborg County; and the Western Australia trial included participants from a capital city and satellite towns.
+Reported mean (or median) ages ranged from 67.7 to 72.6 years, and the oldest study participants were age 83 years.
+One study, the Chichester trial, included women, while the other three recruited only men.
 Other than age and sex, no studies reported outcomes in the screened and control groups by any other demographic information.